acgrissom/presentations/2022_eyes_wide_open.md

 - Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy, by Cathy O'neil
 - Automating Inequality: How High-tech Tools Profile, Police, and Punish the Poor, by Virginia Eubanks
 - Habeas Data: Privacy vs. the Rise of Surveillance Tech, by Cyrus Farivar
+- Emily Bender and Timnit Gebru , et al. *On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?🦜.* Proceedings of the 2021 ACM Conference on Fairness, Accountability, and Transparency.
+2021.

+---
 # Questions?